Is Malaga Expensive? A Guide to Prices in Malaga

 If you want to rely on public transport, you can opt for the airport bus or the train.
 The express bus ticket costs €4 for a single journey fare and the train costs €1.80 for a single journey.
 Both have departures that leave frequently and are reliable.

 If you do want to use the public transit when visiting, you will find that the bus system is both affordable and easy to navigate.
-A single-fare bus journey will set you back €1.30 and it is unlikely that you will need more than a couple of times throughout your time in Málaga (as mentioned earlier, most of the main sites are pretty concentrate within easy walking distance of each other).
+A single-fare bus journey will set you back €1.30 and it is unlikely that you will need more than a couple of times throughout your time in Málaga (as mentioned earlier, most of the main sites are pretty concentrated within easy walking distance of each other).

 For those who want to use Málaga as a base for some day trips, you are going to need to budget for some higher transportation costs.
 The easiest way to explore the surrounding area is by hire car, however, this is going to be the most expensive, as well.